M-JULIANI/geojson-sandbox/README.md

 ### Interactions

 The `MapView` component serves as the main component for map interactions.
 We can basically select polygons (thereby updateding the selection state), which in turn triggers the `Toolbar` visibility as toolbar actions become available.
+Toolbar is setup as a list of commands, all which can be passed a function for determining what 'active state' for that tool looks like.

 ### Map